AwaisRep/Trivela-Trivia/README.md

     }
     ```

+    For safer practice, I advise using environment variables to store this data in the following manner:
+    ```
+    DB_HOST
+    DB_NAME
+    DB_PASSWORD
+    DB_PORT
+    DB_USER
+    ```

+6. Setup up the environment keys for upholding the initial session

+    ```
+    SUPERUSER_EMAIL
+    SUPERUSER_PASSWORD
+    SUPERUSER_USERNAME
+    SUPERUSER_URL: url that will hold the endpoint for the admin panel (only accessible on the django port, which is usually 8000)
+    ```

 6. Create a development database:

     ```console
+    $ python manage.py makemigrations
     $ python manage.py migrate
     ```

+7. Load the initial data for the games:

+    ```
+    $ python load_initial_data.py
+    ```

 7. Install JavaScript dependencies (from 'frontend' folder):

     ```console
+    $ cd frontend
     $ npm install
     ```

-8. If everything is alright, you should be able to start the Django development server from the main folder:
+8. If everything has succeeded, you should be able to start the Django development server from the main folder:

     ```console
-    $ python manage.py runserver
+    $ daphne -b 0.0.0.0 -p 8000 project.asgi:application
     ```

 9. and the Vue server from the 'frontend' sub-folder: